 • uniform manufacture

-Fully investigating supply chains is a demanding, unremitting task but in the previous 12 months we issued supplier assessment questionnaires (SAQs) to a further 10 suppliers, bringing the total issued to 89 with 76 suppliers given a rating.
-In addition, Bluelight Commercial (BLC) are seeking a social value assessment from 15 suppliers, particularly where this will benefit other Forces through national arrangements.
-The ratings act as a baseline to measure progress by the supplier in tacking modern slavery, monitored through contract management activity.
+Fully investigating supply chains is a demanding, unremitting task but in the previous 12 months we issued supplier assessment questionnaires to a further 36 suppliers, bringing the total issued to 125, with 100 suppliers given a rating.
+Bluelight Commercial (BLC) supported us in this work by approaching a number of suppliers to complete a social value assessment.
+The ratings act as a baseline to measure progress by the supplier in tackling modern slavery, monitored through contract management activity.
 The suppliers selected are identified as higher risk due to their industry type, nature of the workforce, supplier location, commodity type or the level of our expenditure or are suppliers to whom we have recently awarded a contract and issued the assessment as part of our contract management activity.
 Where suppliers achieve a basic rating, we encourage them to improve their rating, providing guidance to assist smaller suppliers and signposting them to sources of advice to understand how to make improvements.
 Social Value is a standard item for regular meetings with suppliers as we recognise that this is an ongoing initiative throughout the life of the contract.
 Demonstrating social, economic and environmental good practice benefits suppliers who wish to be successful in winning future public sector opportunities.

 We are committed to sharing information to make the best use of our resources.
+Many suppliers are common across policing in Wales.
 By working with other forces and partner organisations in Wales, we can better investigate supply chains based on the greatest risk of human exploitation.

 We will continue to work to raise awareness of modern slavery issues across our supply chain.
-Our action plan includes a target to assess the top 100 suppliers across South Wales Police and Gwent Police by 2025 and we are on track to achieve this.
+In December 2024, we reached our target to assess the top 100 suppliers across South Wales Police and Gwent Police and will continue to progress this activity.
+The annual turnover of these 100 suppliers exceeds £55 billion which illustrates the impact of Welsh Policing on ethical procurement.

 Due Diligence and Risk Assessment